In This Article

 You probably remember doing experiments in chemistry using colored litmus paper.
 The pH spectrum ranged from acidic at zero, completely neutral in the middle at seven, and basic on the other end at 14.
 The same can be applied to your body.
 In a healthy body running at peak effectiveness, pH levels normally fall between 7.35 to 7.45.
 Your vagina, though, leans more on the acidic side, normally measuring between 3.8 to 4.5 and has its own microbiome containing “good” bacteria and “bad” bacteria.
 This acidity mainly comes from Lactobacilli—a completely necessary bacteria that releases hydrogen peroxide as well as lactic acid.
 It relies on that acid to fight against “bad" bacteria, fungi, and anything else that might put the health of your vagina at risk.

 So, what should your pH level be and what happen if it's out of whack?
 Well, it’s said that your levels should be between 3.8 to 4.5 and anything outside of this zone could be detrimental to the health of your vagina.

 Common Causes of Abnormal Vaginal pH Levels

-You may find your pH levels fluctuating during menstruation.
-Your period raises the alkaline in your vagina, and can be affected by products like tampons that hold your blood for hours at a time.
+Your pH levels may fluctuate during menstruation.
+Your period raises the alkaline in your vagina and can be affected by products like tampons (as they hold your blood for hours at a time).

 #2 Bacterial Vaginosis